 At Starseed Botanicals, We have professionally created high quality Hemp infusions that are safe and organic.
-Our exclusive botanical infusions offer a relaxing alternative that is smooth, full bodied and enjoyable, with an enhanced taste from the different herbs.
+Our exclusive botanical infusions offer a great alternative that is smooth, full bodied and enjoyable, with an enhanced taste from the different herbs.
 These herbs include Wild dagga, Blue lotus, Indian Warrior, Dream Herb, and much more to come.
-Each of these botanical infusions have their own unique flavor profiles, distinct fragrances and homeopathic properties that can boost your mood, energy and provide a sensational experience on your next session.
+Each of these botanical infusions have their own unique flavor profiles, distinct fragrances providing a sensational experience on your next session.
 You'll find all of this in our four amazing blends.
 Which are:

 This sweet orange, eye catching blend was created with our Wild Dagga and high quality hemp blend.